Abstract

 In general, conclusions drawn from logic reasoning can be inferred from given

-information.
-In formal logic, given information is called assumption; the
+In formal logic, given information is called assumption; the operation is called

 semi-automatic merging of (domain) ontologies as well as (iii) to deduce hidden